atreyasha/spp-explainability/docs/develop.md

 ### Manuscript

-1. Methodologies

-    **DEADLINE:** *\<2021-04-04 Sun\>*

-    1. RQ3: Insightful explanations insight

-        1.  mention how we analyze the output neurons with legitimacy given that it is now a linear layer to find how STE neurons distribute importances

-        2.  in connection with this, we can analyze which textual regular expressions are responsible for each STE neuron activation -\> which gives us an insight into which regular expressions are important for classifications

-        3.  we can analyze these to see how generalized these are or whether there could be strong inductive bias

-2. Results
+1. Results

     **DEADLINE:** *\<2021-04-08 Thu\>*

-    1. RQ1: Evaluation of test accuracy scores of SoPa++ and regex proxy models

-        1.  show visualization of training process for posterity

-        2.  provide a table of summarized results w.r.t. random seed deviations

-            1.  modify visualize scripts to aggregate and print summary stats in script to re-use later in paper with means and standard deviations across random seeds

-            2.  report parameter counts in scores as well

-            3.  mention training time

-        3.  use the plus-minus sign to give the score ranges for all model types

-        4.  make statement on the competitiveness of these results

-    2. RQ2: Evaluation of explanations by simplification
+    1.  **TODO** RQ2: Evaluation of explanations by simplification

         1.  add table with information on performances and distance metrics averaged over random seeds with plus-minus deviation format

-        2.  consider combining all data points and then plotting instead of plotting means

-        3.  show plot of how these trends work and that increasing the tau threshold brings models closer together
+        2.  show plot of how these trends work and that increasing the tau threshold brings models closer together

-        4.  make statement that explanations by simplifications appears to effective on the unseen evaluation set with similar scores; also a relationship can be observed with respect to the tau threshold

-    3. RQ3: Interesting and insightful explanations on FMTOD
+    2. RQ3: Interesting and insightful explanations on FMTOD

         1.  show plot of neuron importance distributions -\> consider removing inter-neuron importance with alpha levels since